mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/rir-grasshopper.md

 * 0.006 of an inch
 * 0.0005 of a foot

+It is not always possible in practice to have Rhino models at the same tolerance as Revit would like.
+Models created in other software or imported are a good example.
+The general process of *fixing* models that do not transfer will is as follows:

+1. Search And repair bad objects in Rhino using the [*Selbadobject* repair process](https://wiki.mcneel.com/rhino/badobjects).
+1. Set tolerance in file and reset tolerance on objects as covered shown above.

 Existing models that have a tolerance problem can be reset to a newer tolerance.
 This process can get complicated.
 To reset tolerance and update all the join information on the model:

 1. Explode the polysurfaces into surfaces.
 1. Select all the surfaces and run the RebuildEdges command.
 Use the default settings.